-What Is the Employee Life Cycle?
-Your Overview
+What is the Employee Life Cycle?
+The 6 Stages for HR Leaders

 The progression of staff through the employee life cycle is almost as inevitable as the changing of the seasons.
 But why does this matter for organisational success?